mattes/php-unicorn/README.md

 --------|------|-------------------------
 Apache  | 8080 | 80
 MySQL   | 3306 | 3306
+FTP     | 2121 | 2121
 PHP 5.3 | -    | 20053
 PHP 5.4 | -    | 20054
 PHP 5.5 | -    | 20055

+By default "dangerftp" is started.
+Type any path under ``wwww`` as username, to make this the entry path for the FTP session.
+Field password is ignored.

 ### Linux